jakelever/swc-machine-learning-short/_episodes/03-files.md

 - "`mkdir path` creates a new directory."
 - "`mv old new` moves (renames) a file or directory."
 - "`rm path` removes (deletes) a file."
-- "Use of the Control key may be described in many ways, including `Ctrl-X`, `Control-X`, and `^X`."
 - "The shell does not have a trash bin: once something is deleted, it's really gone."
-- "Nano is a very simple text editor: please use something else for real work."
 ---

 ## Bank statements